ElijahGCHEN/TIL/google-cloud/professional-cloud-architect.md

 **In essence, Google Cloud offers a blend of economic and operational advantages that enable businesses to thrive in the digital age.
 Its ability to drive cost-efficiency, foster innovation, meet regulations and provide scalability, all while maintaining high levels of security and reliability, underscores why using Google Cloud is important**

-## Cloud architect responsibilities
+# Cloud architect responsibilities

-> An architect's job is to translate the application, together with larger business needs, goals, and requirements, into a cloud infrastructure design that represents the intersection of those needs, all while being secure, available, cost-effective, and scalable.
+> An architect's job is to translate the application (either already existing or you need to work with the DevOps team to implement it), together with larger business needs, goals, and requirements, into a cloud infrastructure design that represents the intersection of those needs, all while being secure, available, cost-effective, and scalable.

-### Solution design and architecture
+## Solution design and architecture
 Designing the overall cloud solution architecture, including application, data and infrastructure components.
-This means selecting the proper cloud services, defining
+This means selecting the proper cloud services, defining the architecture patterns, as well as creating architectural diagrams and documents.

+## Capacity planning, availability and scalability
+Determining how much a service is needed for an architecture to meet the requisite workload at the required capacity and availability levels.

+## Security and compliance implementation
+Making sure that the cloud architecture meets the organizational security requirements and complies with relevant industrial compliances.

+## Cost optimization
+Selecting right services, rightsizing them, optimizing storage and data transfer costs, and countinuously monitering and optimizing cloud infrastructure.

+## Trouble shooting and problem solving
+Investing and resolving technical issues that arose in the cloud environment.